jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

 public string CatalogName { get; set; } = "";
 ```

-so the domain event handlers, and potentially the persistence layer can operate freely on it.
-This can also be achieved by providing methods for this purpose that are members of the implementation but not the interface.
+So the domain event handlers, and potentially the persistence layer, can operate freely on it.
+Another way to achieve the same result is by providing methods for this purpose that are members of the implementation but not the interface.

 ### Use factories
 For the application layer to create the aggregate, you just need to create a factory service, not shown in this project: